Version | 3 |

 Requirements to operate within the class Delta airspace: 2-way radio communication.

 As mentioned above, a VFR flight won't get a route clearance, so the first controller the pilot will call is Ground (if available) or Tower, and will declare that they are ready to taxi.
 If they don't mention it, ask which direction they are going (this may affect which runway you send them to).
-Advise the pilot of the altimeter, and runway in use, and then give them taxi instructions.
-Then tell them to contact the Tower when ready for takeoff.
+Advise the pilot of the altimeter and runway in use (if they did not report the atis), and then give them taxi instructions.
+The pilot will switch to tower when approaching the runway.
 The pilot will call the Tower and say they are ready for takeoff.
-If they don't mention it, ask which direction they are departing.
 When the runway is clear, you will give them four pieces of information:

 1. The departure "procedure" (see below);